aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/grav2vs86/index.md

-Graviton2 vs x86 Comparison

 This lab compares the performance between between X86 instance and Graviton2 based r6g instance class.

 This lab contains the following tasks:

-1. Add a new x86 based r5.large Aurora replica
+1. Add a new x86 based **db.r5.large** (2 vCPU, 16 GiB Memory) Aurora replica
 2. Simulate an OLTP workload with sysbench, using the Graviton r6g.large instance.
-3. Promote the x86 based r6g.large Aurora replica to become the primary.
+3. Promote the x86 based **db.r6g.large** (2 vCPU, 16 GiB Memory) Aurora replica to become the primary.
 4. Repeat simulated OLTP workload using sysbench, using the r5.large primary instance.
 5. Compare results.
 6. Cleanup lab resources

-This lab requires the following prerequisties:
+This lab requires the following prerequisites:

 * [Get Started](/prereqs/environment/)
 * [Connect to the Cloud9 Desktop](/prereqs/connect/)